John Ditzenback

-Quartermaster John Ditzenback (born 1828) was an American soldier who fought in the American Civil War.
+Quartermaster John Ditzenback (born c.
+1828) was an American soldier who fought in the American Civil War.
 Ditzenback received the country's highest award for bravery during combat, the Medal of Honor, for his action aboard the USS Neosho (1863) on 6 December 1864.
 He was honored with the award on 22 June 1865.

 Biography

 Ditzenback was born in New York, New York in 1828.
 He enlisted into the United States Navy.